How to use AI tools safely at work and recognise AI-powered threats including deepfakes and AI-generated phishing.

 Shadow AI

-Employees using unsanctioned AI tools (outside IT approval) create risk because data handling practices are unknown, the tool may not meet your organisation’s security or privacy standards, and there is no audit trail.
+Employees using unsanctioned AI tools (outside IT approval) create risk because you do not know how the tool handles data, it may not meet your organisation’s security or privacy standards, and it leaves no audit trail.

 ⚠ Warning

 Always use AI tools approved by IT.
 The fact that a tool is free and popular does not mean it is safe for work data.
-Your IT team needs visibility into what tools are being used and what data is flowing into them.
+Your IT team needs to see which tools staff use and what data goes into them.

 AI as an Attack Weapon